The Challenges of IT Recruiting & How to Overcome Them

 1. Recognize the specific role for which you are recruiting

-When human resources professionals and recruiters do not have a background in, and experience with finding tech talent, they understandably struggle to recognize the essential skills required for the exact role that is open.
-This can result in frustrated hiring managers and positions remaining open for too long.
-It is vital to know the specific abilities and experience you require in an ideally-suited candidate.
+When human resources professionals and recruiters do not have a background in or experience finding tech talent, they understandably need help to recognize the essential skills required for the exact role that is open.
+This can result in frustrated hiring managers and positions remaining open too long.
+Knowing the specific abilities and experience you require in an ideally-suited candidate is vital.

 2. Understand the traits of your ideal candidate

-Defining what is known as your candidate persona is a valuable ingredient to finding, attracting, hiring, and retaining talented IT professionals.
+Defining what is known as your candidate persona is a valuable ingredient in finding, attracting, hiring, and retaining talented IT professionals.
 It is also helpful to know the demographics of typical prospects.

-Defining your ideal candidate’s traits, and understanding the demographics in the industry, better prepare you for your search.
+Defining your ideal candidate’s traits and understanding the demographics in the industry will better prepare you for your search.

 3. What motivates tech talent?